PaulSchweizer/DungeonCrawler/README.md

     - [x] Equipment
         - [x] Weapons
         - [x] Armour
-        - [ ] What if equipped in the wrong slot?
+        - [x] What if equipped in the wrong slot?
-            - [ ] Exceptions for these cases
-        - [ ] What if equipped item is not in Inventory?
+        - [x] What if equipped item is not in Inventory?
-            - [ ] Exception

     - [x] XP and Levels
         [x] Level Formula 100 * n**2